 That is why you need to explore and research various email marketing tools and figure out the best option that suits your requirements.

-Here’s what you should consider while choosing an email marketing tool:
+Factors to consider while choosing an email marketing tool:

 - Price: Duh!
 No one would choose a tool without looking at its pricing page.
 And, even if you have a big budget, you should consider the price of the tool and whether it is worth spending that amount.
 Start with a basic plan that fits your requirements and upgrade as you grow.

-- Ease Of Use: Last but not the least, email marketing tool you choose should not create complications that you waste your time trying to figure out how it works.
-Especially, if you’ve just started out with email marketing, you should steer clear of tools that has too many unnecessary features or a crowded dashboard.
+Ease Of Use: Last but not the least, the email marketing tool you choose should not create complications that you waste your time trying to figure out how it works.
+Especially, if you’ve just started out with email marketing, you should steer clear of tools that have too many unnecessary features or a crowded dashboard.
 So, pick an email marketing tool depending on your understanding and which you’re comfortable using.

 If you’ve read the entire guide till now, you have come a long way. 🥵